Remo-Consultants/Session_6/README.md

   ![DS_CNN_V2 Architecture](Images/DS_CNN_V2_Arch.png)

 ### Model 3: DS_CNN_V3
-Target --Target was to improve on previous models , increase higher accuracy and  keep the parameters below 8000 Result -- Model of 6526 Parameters with final accuracy 99.27% Analysis -- Model 3 was designed with a higher input channel in comparision to earlier models,had a higher consistency in accuracy and more efficient
+- **Target:** --Target was to improve on previous models , increase higher accuracy and  keep the parameters below 8000
+- **Result:** -- Model of 6526 Parameters with final accuracy 99.27%
+- **Analysis:** -- Model 3 was designed with a higher input channel in comparision to earlier models,had a higher consistency in accuracy and more efficient

 - **Parameters:** 6,526
 - **Architecture:**
   | Layer              | Details                                  |